mikeinspace/Glyphs/README.md

 ## The XCP-20 Fair Mint model

-In 2023, Joe Looney brought the Fair Mint model to Counterparty by setting-up a dispenser on a burn address and called it XCP-20 as a tongue in cheek reference to BRC-20.
-Buyers would send Bitcoin to the burn address and receive tokens in return.
+In 2023, Joe Looney introduced XCP-20's Fair Mint model by setting-up a dispenser on a burn address and called it "XCP-20" as a tongue in cheek reference to BRC-20.
+Buyers, largely unaware that Counterparty already existed and this was not *new* in any way, sent massive amounts of Bitcoin to the burn address and received tokens in return.
 In this way, tokens got distributed, but the deployer was not directly enriched.
+The Bitcoin was burned.

 ## Glyphs: The Proposal